 To log in to your access account, click here.

 All campus areas, including the University Residences, are accessible by wheelchair.
-Club cars are also available for transport around campus with prior arrangement.
+Golf carts are also available for transportation around campus with prior arrangement.

 Digital accessibility refers to devices or products that are designed in such a way that individuals with disabilities can successfully use them.
 AUC is prepared to equip computers with JAWS (Windows screen reading software), Kurzweil 3000 (text to speech learning for Windows or Mac), and Dragon Naturally Speaking (speech to text voice recognition software).

 AUC provides accessible, marked, reserved parking spaces in all parking lots, which are located close to entrances to the University.
 Only vehicles with issued disability parking permits may park in these reserved parking spaces on campus.

 AUC’s department of transportation offers a wheelchair accessible vehicle with lower reservation rates to all AUC community members.

 Families of AUC students are an important part of the University community and play a key role in supporting students with disabilities.
 SDS is available to students and their families to discuss their transition from high school to university with regard to the services offered by SDS and AUC.

 AUC observes all applicable laws (US Federal and Egyptian) with regard to protecting the confidentiality of medical information/information on disabilities.
 Except in cases of emergency, no member of the University community is entitled or authorized to access information about a student’s disability.
 Exceptions to this rule are staff members of the CSW, AUC Medical Services, the VP for Student Life and the Provost.

 Parents and Caregivers’ Access to Educational Records